How to improve your chance of getting a credit card

 If you’ve made lots of credit applications in a short space of time this can also affect your chances of getting a credit card.
 Every time you apply for a credit card, the lender will run a “hard” search on your credit report and too many of these searches suggests you’re struggling to find credit and manage your finances.
 This can lead your credit score to fall.

 There are other reasons why you might be refused a credit card – even without a history of repayment problems.
 You may never have had credit in your name before, perhaps because you are young or have recently arrived in the UK.

-If you’re under 18 you’re highly unlikely to be accepted for a credit card of any kind – even a guaranteed acceptance credit card.
+If you’re under 18 you’re highly unlikely to be accepted for a credit card of any kind.

 If you want to apply for a credit card check your credit report first.